-The liquidity risk is not included in the calculation of SCR standard formula.
+The liquidity risk is not included in the calculation of SCR standard formula..
+Some liquidity stress was observed at the initial stage of the COVID-19 propagation, which was reduced by the rapid reaction of central banks providing liquidity to the system.
 The exposure to liquidity risk is considered low, taking into account the prudent investment strategy included in the Investment Policy, which is characterized by a high proportion of fixed-income securities with high credit quality that are quoted in liquid markets.
 Additionally, liquidity risk in the face of extreme events is minimized with the use of reinsurance as a technique to reduce concentrations to underwriting risk and the selection of reinsurers with a high credit quality.
+However, in the current environment of uncertainty, appropriate management of this risk is even more necessary.